gauravleo40/Data-Science-Content-for-beginners/Python Programming/09B List Operations.md

 -----

 # 6\.
-Wrapping Up: Mastering List Operations
+Wrapping up: Mastering list operations

 You've now explored a wide array of powerful methods and techniques for manipulating Python lists.
 From adding and removing items to sorting, counting, and understanding how to effectively use them, you have a strong foundation in managing dynamic collections of data.